Transfer an ISA to your Abundance IF ISA

 You can transfer money between different ISAs that you hold with different ISA providers.
 This lets you diversify your savings and investments to help meet your financial goals.

-Transfers to an Abundance IF ISA are always made in cash, so if you have a Stocks & Shares ISA or another Innovative Finance ISA your investments will need to be sold and the cash proceeds transferred to your Abundance IF ISA.
+Transfers to an Abundance IF ISA are always made in cash, you cannot transfer investments, so if you have a Stocks & Shares ISA or another Innovative Finance ISA your investments may need to be sold so the cash proceeds can be transferred to your Abundance IF ISA.
 The ISA provider may complete this process on your behalf or you may need to sell your investments yourself.
 In this instance you will be liquidating existing investments, so you should consider carefully whether this is in your best interests and take advice as necessary.

 Once we have your completed transfer form we will arrange the transfer with your existing ISA provider and let you know once it is completed and the money is available within your Abundance IF ISA.
 The process of transferring your ISA usually takes between 7 - 30 days, depending on the provider and type of ISA being transferred.
 This is worth bearing in mind if you would like to invest in a specific direct investment on Abundance.